hatrnuhn/24001143-synrgy7-fsw1-yin-bcr-ch5/Readme.md

 ### Dev usage
-To use: Knex cli usage: dotenv -e ./.env -- npx knex <Knex CLI> --knexfile src/knexfile.ts, it uses globally installed dotenv-cli
+To use:
+- Knex-cli: npm run knex {knex-cli commands}